ShareX/sharex.github.io/changelog/index.md

 * Added multiple center point support to line and arrow tools
 * Added arrows on both ends option to arrow tool
 * Added batch image thumbnailer tool
-* Added random syntax to Custom uploader, which can be used to return random domain each upload, check [here for more info](https://getsharex.com/docs/custom-uploader#random)
+* Added [random syntax](/docs/custom-uploader#random) to custom uploader, which can be used to return random domain each upload
 * Added custom domain support for [Azure storage](https://azure.microsoft.com/en-us/services/storage/) (by [@Lego6245](https://github.com/Lego6245))
 * Added padding and border size option to text watermark
 * Added unread counter to news button